-1. An authorized prescriber provides a written order including the recommendation for selfadministration of said medication.

-2. There is written authorization for self-administration of medication from the student's parent or guardian.

-3. The school nurse has evaluated the situation and deemed it to be safe and appropriate; has documented this on the student's cumulative health record, and has developed a plan for general supervision.

-4. The student and school nurse have developed a plan for reporting and supervision of selfadministration and notification of teachers.

-5. The principal and appropriate teachers are informed that the student is self-administering prescribed medication.

-6. Such medication shall be transported to school by the student is transported to the school and maintained under the student's control within these guidelines. in accordance with the District's policy on self-medication by students individual student plans.
+- 1. An authorized prescriber provides a written order for self-administration of said medication. - 2.
+There is written authorization for self-administration of medication from the student's parent or guardian. - 3.
+The school nurse has evaluated the situation and deemed it to be safe and appropriate; has documented this on the student's cumulative health record, and has developed a plan for general supervision. - 4.
+The student and school nurse have developed a plan for reporting and supervision of selfadministration and notification of teachers. - 5.
+The principal and appropriate teachers are informed that the student is self-administering prescribed medication. - 6.
+Such medication is transported to the school and maintained under the student's control within these guidelines.